 The nice thing about Garageband is that it either has the capability to do something on its own, or you can just download a plugin that does what you need.
 Slowing down your audio in Garageband can be done in a number of ways, and contrary to what some believe, you actually can slow down individual tracks, however, you’ll need to open another project.

 Much of the tempo controls are at the top of the DAW, either in the Time Position display or in the “Track” subheading of the toolbar.
 I imagine the easiest way to do it is to just adjust the BPM at the top of the console, but the “Tempo Track” works as well, so how does one do this?

-The 2nd way is to bring up the tempo track with (Shift + Command + T) to adjust the BPM with automation points.
+5) Use the tempo track (⇧ + ⌘ + T) to lower the BPM with automation points

 These are the two main ways of slowing down your audio in Garageband, however, I’ll also show you how to change the tempo of not only your entire project at once – which is what these two functions do – but also the tempo of just one track specifically.
 Furthermore, I’ll show you how to slow down the audio with Garageband plugins and free software like Audacity.

 by the way, I have a list of all the best products, coupon codes, and bundles for music production on my recommended products page.
 The 4 items that really stand out to me right now are:

 |Komplete 13 Select||50% Off With This Voucher: “AQJGNZE0”|